The pandemic has revealed gaps in P&C technology strategy

 Has the pandemic stalled digital transformation?
 According to our Q4 2020 Market Pulse findings, if anything, it seems the pandemic has had the opposite effect, with 59% of personal lines insurers intending to accelerate their digital strategies and investments throughout 2021, and 28% of commercial lines insurers echoing the notion.

 So, what are your organization’s plans for digital transformation?
 In which of these areas will you invest?
-Contact SMA for assistance and guidance on your digital journey.
+Visit our Carrier Consulting page to learn how we can assist you on your digital journey.